 Corporación Empresarios Convencia

-This profile was prepared when Gonzalo Osio Ressini was elected to the Ashoka Fellowship in 1998.
+This description of Gonzalo Osio Ressini's work was prepared when Gonzalo Osio Ressini was elected to the Ashoka Fellowship in 1998.

 Gonzalo Osio is addressing the needs of small farmers in Bolivia, creating organizations that foment new agricultural products that make best use of their natural resources, while responding to specific market demands.